MNL48: 2021: Third General Election Conclusion

-On February 1, 2021, MNL48 simultaneously announced through their social media channels of the new schedules of the announcement of the Third General Election results.
-Set across three Saturdays of February and will be announced on the noontime show It's Showtime, February 6 will be the announcement of the 48 candidates that will make through the cut, February 13 will be the ranking from Rank 48 to Rank 17, to which both will be announced on the It's Showtime "Online U" segment.
-Finally, the "senbatsu" lineup, which is Rank 16 to Rank 1, will be announced on February 20.
-On February 6, members Aly Padillo and Ice Bozon announced their departure from MNL48.
+On February 1, 2021, MNL48 simultaneously announced the new schedules of the announcement of the Third General Election results through their social media channels.
+Set across three Saturday episodes of the noontime show It's Showtime, the announcement of the top 48 candidates would be on February 6, the announcement of the members ranking from Rank 48 to Rank 17 would be announced on February 13.
+Finally, the "senbatsu" lineup, which is Rank 16 to Rank 1, would be announced on February 20.
+On February 6, members Aly and Ice both announced their departure from MNL48.

-The Third General Election concluded with Team NIV Abby Trinidad hailed as the new center of the Third Generation, which was announced live on the noontime show It's Showtime on February 20, 2021.
-The "senbatsu" lineup was completed by the following in rank order: Sheki Arzaga, Jamie Alberto, Ruth Lingat, Ella Amat, Jan Elaurza, Andi Garcia, Jem Caldejon, Yzabel Divinagracia, Gabb Skribikin, Alice De Leon, Princess Briquillo, Lara Layar, Coleen Trinidad, Thea Itona and Tin Coloso.
+The Third General Election concluded with Team NIV's Abby hailed as the new center of the Third Generation, which was announced live on the noontime show It's Showtime on February 20, 2021.
+The "senbatsu" lineup was completed by the following in rank order: Sheki, Jamie, Ruth, Ella, Jan, Andi, Jem, Yzabel, Gabb, Alice, Princess, Lara, Coleen, Thea, and Tin.

-Following the election, the 'senbatsu' lineup, as well as other select new members from the Third Generation aspirants, were given the chance to express their thoughts during the election period in a media conference hosted by entertainment reporter MJ Felipe last February 22.
+Following the election, the 'senbatsu' lineup, as well as other select new members from the Third Generation aspirants, were given the chance to express their thoughts during the election period in a media conference hosted by entertainment reporter MJ Felipe on February 22.
 Throughout the interview, members discussed potential hints for the group's upcoming single, as well as interest in collaborating with fellow P-pop artists, where they dismissed statements of 'competition within the P-pop scene.

-On February 25, members Laney Sañosa and Karla dela Paz announced that they will be graduating from MNL48.
+On February 25, members Laney and Karla announced their graduations from MNL48.

-On February 27, Philippine Pro Gaming League announced that it is giving fans a chance to virtually meet and play along with select members of the group namely Cole Somera, Abby Trinidad, Sheki Arzaga, Gabb Skribikin, and Coleen Trinidad.
-While the match is set to play off on March 8, PPGL announced that the event premiere is slated on March 27.
+On February 27, Philippine Pro Gaming League announced that it is giving fans a chance to virtually meet and play along with select members of the group, namely Cole, Abby, Sheki, Gabb, and Coleen.
+While the match took place on March 8, PPGL announced that the event premiere would take place on March 27.

-On March 17, Team MII's Sheki Arzaga was promoted as MNL48's new overall captain, taking over fellow Team MII's Alice de Leon.
-The same day, an announcement was also made that MNL48 will be joining fellow P-pop groups Bini and BGYO, as well as artists from Star Magic and Star Hunt in an upcoming live stream on March 19.
-This is after ABS-CBN and Filipino live streaming platform Kumu have entered into a new partnership for greater exposure of ABS-CBN talents and artists.
+On March 17, Team MII's Sheki was promoted as MNL48's new overall captain, taking over fellow Team MII's Alice.
+The same day, an announcement was also made that MNL48 would be joining fellow P-pop groups Bini and BGYO, as well as artists from Star Magic and Star Hunt in an upcoming live stream on March 19.
+This is after ABS-CBN and Filipino live streaming platform Kumu entered into a partnership for greater exposure of ABS-CBN talents and artists.

-On December 18, MNL48 held its first on-site event to allow live audiences since the onset of the COVID-19 pandemic in the country, with Novotel Manila Araneta City as their venue.
-On the same day, MNL48 announced the upcoming seventh single No Way Man.
+On December 18, MNL48 held its first on-site event with live audiences since the onset of the COVID-19 pandemic in the country, with Novotel Manila Araneta City as their venue.
+On the same day, MNL48 announced their upcoming seventh single, No Way Man.